 In general, the installation will be prompted successfully, and the firewall will be enabled some time after clearing the cache and refreshing.
 If the installation fails to prompt the following content, it is because the .user.ini file permissions are locked, resulting in the content not being written.

-There are 2 ways to solve this problem, 1 is to manually edit the .user.ini file to add a line of content, 2 is to use SSH login to lift the .user.ini file write restrictions and then return to the site backend according to Wordfence plug-in prompts and then enable the firewall can be.
+There are 2 ways to solve this problem, 1 is to manually edit the .user.ini file to add content, 2 is to use SSH login to lift the .user.ini file write restrictions (2 methods to choose 1 on the line, it is recommended that players move to edit), and then back to the site background according to Wordfence plug-in prompts and then enable the firewall can be.

 Go to the root of the site through the admin panel or FTP, find and open the edit.user.ini file.
 By default there is only one line of content as shown in the figure below.

-Copy the following 3 lines of code, change xxx.com to the URL in the yellow box above, then paste the 3 lines of code into .user.ini, and click Save to modify.
+Copy the 3 lines of code below, change xxx.com to the URL in the yellow box on your .user.ini file, then paste the 3 lines of code into .user.ini, and click Save to modify.

 ; Wordfence WAF auto_prepend_file = '/www/wwwroot/xxx.com/wordfence-waf.php' ; END Wordfence WAF